exakat/php-dictionary/dictionary/monomorphization.ini.rst

 PHP does not implement monomorphization directly because it has no generics at the language level.
 However, PHP's JIT compiler performs a related optimization called type specialization or opcode specialization: once the runtime observes that a variable consistently holds a specific type, it emits a native-code path for that type only.
 This is dynamic, profile-guided monomorphization.

-Understanding monomorphization helps explain both the performance ceiling of generic code in languages that support it and the design trade-offs in PHP's JIT strategy.
+Understanding monomorphization helps explain both the performance ceiling of generic code in languages that support it and the design trade-offs of the JIT strategy.

 `Documentation <https://en.wikipedia.org/wiki/Monomorphization>`__